Click the “Add a New Title” button on your Dashboard or under the “Titles” tab to

 Binding Type: Specify whether the book you’re uploading should be printed as a

 paperback or a hardcover.
 Paperbacks can be either perfect bound (i.e. bound with hot glue applied to the spine) or saddle stitched (i.e. held together with staples applied to the spine); hardcovers can be either case bound (i.e. bound with the cover image printed directly onto a rigid cover) or cloth bound (i.e. bound to a rigid cover coated in fabric).
 Cloth bound books can be produced with either gray or blue fabric, either with or without a dust jacket.
 Depending on which trim size you selected earlier, some binding types may be unavailable; for example, Lightning Source cannot produce a 7x10 book as a cloth bound hardcover, only as a paperback or case bound hardcover (see the tables on pages 52–53 for more information on which binding types are compatible with certain trim sizes).
+On October 22, 2019, we will be retiring our blue and grey cloth covers and gold foil spine stamping in favor of a blue and grey digital cloth image with linen textured lamination.
+Read more here.

 Laminate Type: Lightning Source offers two varieties of cover laminate; gloss covers are reflective and enhance vibrant colors, while matte covers feature a muted finish that softens colors and makes type-heavy covers easier to read.
 Again, this choice mainly boils down to the particular style of your book and your own personal taste.

 Stamped Text: These spaces only appear when “cloth bound” has been selected under “Binding Type.”
 As part of the production process, these books can have the title, author name, or other text embossed in golden letters along the spine of the fabric-coated cover.
 You can enter text in any of the three spaces, depending on how you want the text oriented on the spine (for example, you could enter the title of your book in the “Left Justified” space and your name in the “Right Justified” space, or just enter the title in the “Centered” space).
+On October 22, 2019, Spine text that was previously foil stamped will be digitally printed using a non-metallic comparable gold-colored ink.

 PAGE COUNT: Enter the number of individual pages in your book (including all the blank pages); one sheet of paper, back and front, counts as two book pages.
 Your final page count must be an even number equal to or greater than 18 pages and lower than 1,200 pages.
 Bear in mind that Lightning Source adds an additional left-hand page to the end of your page block for the printer’s barcode that provides information as to where the book was printed, so if the last page of your book’s interior is a right hand page, Lightning Source will add one page to the total page count, and if the last page of your book’s interior is a left-hand page, Lightning Source will add two pages to the total page count.